 To fix this unfortunate pose, there are two parts to the exercise.
 Laying flat on a bench with your feet firmly placed on the ground, tuck a tennis ball under your chin.
 This will help you to use and strengthen muscles deep within your neck.
 Then, take a 5 pound weight wrapped in something soft (like a t-shirt) and place it gently against your forehead and lean back.
 Then slowly return to your neutral position.

 This will help to strengthen the weakened muscles in your neck that happened due to rounded shoulders and a rounded spine.

 4. Straighten your posterior pelvic tilt.

 When you have started slumping your spine, your shoulders, and your neck, it can all lead to you tucking your pelvis under too.
 Not only is this unattractive, but it can tighten up your hamstrings and lead to other issues as well.

 In order to loosen up those hamstrings and help correct your tucked in pelvis, place your foot on the edge of a curb or step and flex your toes up toward your face.
 Then lean your torso forward and force your buttocks out as far as you can.
 Then reach your arms out in front of you as far as you can and hold the position for 45 seconds.
 Then do the same thing, but put the other foot on the curb or step this time.
 This will help reverse the tilt of your pelvis and stretch out your hamstrings.

-Before trying any of these moves, be sure to book a consultation with our fitness trainer Tyler.
-He can assess your current physical condition, help show you how to correct posture, and help you get on the right track towards physical health and wellness with a personal training plan.
+Before trying any of these moves, be sure to book a consultation with our fitness expert, Jodi Stokes.
+She can assess your current physical condition, help show you how to correct posture, and help you get on the right track towards physical health and wellness with a personal training plan.